bingyangchen/KM-software/System Design/System Design 101.md

 3. Redis leverages several efficient lower-level data structures.

 Question: Another popular in-memory store is Memcached.
 Do you know the differences between Redis and Memcached?

-You might have noticed the style of this diagram is different from my previous posts.
-Please let me know which one you prefer.

 ### How can Redis be used?